9erson/bytebles/courses/First Byte at Python/Lesson 4 - Loops.md

 -   When `b` becomes greater than or equal to 100, the loop terminates and the program ends

 ### Challenges
+- The user should be able to input a number `n` and have the program print the first `n` terms of the Fibonacci sequence, instead of printing up to a fixed value of 100.
+- The user should beable to choose whether to print the Fibonacci sequence in reverse or forward order.

 # Exercises